core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the verifications above fail, the server MUST NOT process the request further and MAY send a 4.01 (Unauthorized) response including an Echo Option.

-If the verifications above are successful and the replay window has not been set yet, the server updates its Replay Window to mark the current Sender Sequence Number from the latest received request as seen (but all newer ones as new), and delivers the message as fresh to the application.
+If the verifications above are successful and the Replay Window has not been set yet, the server updates its Replay Window to mark the current Sender Sequence Number from the latest received request as seen (but all newer ones as new), and delivers the message as fresh to the application.
 Otherwise, it discards the verification result and treats the message as fresh or as a replay, according to the existing Replay Window.

-A server should not deliver group requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option {{I-D.ietf-core-echo-request-tag}}.
+A server should not deliver requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option {{I-D.ietf-core-echo-request-tag}}.
 Also, a server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is lost, for instance after a device reboot.
 A client has to be always ready to perform the challenge-response based on the Echo Option in case a server starts it.

 It is the role of the server application to define under what circumstances Sender Sequence Numbers lose synchronization.
 This can include experiencing a "large enough" gap D = (SN2 - SN1), between the Sender Sequence Number SN1 of the latest accepted group request from a client and the Sender Sequence Number SN2 of a group request just received from that client.
 However, a client may send several unicast requests to different group members as protected with the pairwise mode (see {{sec-pairwise-protection-req}}), which may result in the server experiencing the gap D in a relatively short time.
 This would induce the server to perform more challenge-response exchanges than actually needed.

 To ameliorate this, the server may rather rely on a trade-off between the Sender Sequence Number gap D and a time gap T = (t2 - t1), where t1 is the time when the latest group request from a client was accepted and t2 is the time when the latest group request from that client has been received, respectively.
-Then, the server can start a challenge-response when experiencing a time gap T larger than a given, pre-configured threshold.
+Then, the server can start a challenge-response when experiencing a time gap T larger than a given, preconfigured threshold.
 Also, the server can start a challenge-response when experiencing a Sender Sequence Number gap D greater than a different threshold, computed as a monotonically increasing function of the currently experienced time gap T.

 The challenge-response approach described in this appendix provides an assurance of absolute message freshness.
 However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.